felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 ---

-### BQ02A - Across all purchases made by multi-session visitors, which channel closes the purchase session?
+### BQ02A - Which channels do multi-session visitors purchase through?

 <br>